French Louisiana: Modern French Louisiana

 Greater New Orleans and the twenty-two parish cultural region known as Acadiana compose present-day 'French Louisiana'.
 Although the Louisiana French (Cajuns & Creoles) dominate south Louisiana's cultural landscape, the largest French-speaking group in the state is thought to be the United Houma Nation Native American tribe.
-Other important ethnic groups in the region include African Americans, Isleños, German Coast settlers, Filipinos and various immigrant groups, including Vietnamese, Laotians, and a growing number of Hispanics.
+Other important ethnic groups in the region include African Americans, Isleños, descendants of German Coast settlers, Filipinos, non-French related Caucasian American (including Irish Americans and Italian Americans), and various immigrant groups, including Vietnamese, Laotians, and a growing number of Hispanics.
 In addition, French Louisiana influences can be found in cities adjacent to the region, such as Alexandria and Baton Rouge.

 French Louisiana cultural regions

 Modern French Louisiana refers to the region in southern Louisiana where French-derived culture and language are still prominent.
 This area is described as a roughly triangular region with an apex below Alexandria and a base extending from New Orleans to Lake Charles.
 Within this larger triangular area, there are two main French-derived cultural regions: